coreui/coreui/site/content/docs/4.0/layout/gutters.md

 ---
 layout: docs
 title: Gutters
-description: Gutters are the padding between your columns, used to responsively space and align content in the Bootstrap grid system.
+description: Gutters are the padding between your columns, used to responsively space and align content in the CoreUI for Bootstrap grid system.
 group: layout
 toc: true
 ---